THE MIDDLE WAY

 Panoramic sensing fulfils the criteria of the Middle Way perfectly.
 This is a practical expression of The Middle Way.
 Panoramic sensing is a way of using the senses, without any sensory indulgence or sensory withdrawal.

-By "without sensory indulgence or sensory withdrawal" Buddha was again describing something for which there was no available terminology in pre-literate times.
+By "without sensory indulgence or sensory withdrawal" Buddha seems again to be describing something for which there was no available terminology in pre-literate times.

 The written word allowed languages to develop.
 However even in literate countries, the words to differentiate between focused and panoramic sensing didn't develop until the late 1800s.